 These policies are Guaranteed Renewable for life, as provided for under the terms and conditions of the policies.
-This filing is applicable to all in-force policies and associated riders issued in Maryland above-referenced forms, except for non-AARP policies.
-Non-AARP policies are scheduled to be filed with the Department separately.
+This filing is applicable to all in-force policies and associated riders issued in Maryland on the above-referenced forms, except for policies sold through AARP.
+AARP policies are scheduled to be filed with the Department separately.